saurabhshendye/EAD-Status-Notification/README.md

     "password":"Password for email address mentioned above"
     "receiptNum":"USCIS Receipt number"
     "maillist":["Email IDs to which you want to notify (seperated by comma(,))"]

+PS: Please check Send-With-AWS-SES branch if you are planning to use AWS SES in stead of Gmail